 Genoa is the capital of the Italian region of Liguria and the sixth-largest city in Italy.
-If you want to eat Italian food, experience its culture, and see streets full of history but find Rome or Florence too crowded, then Genoa is the place to visit.
+If you want to eat authentic Italian food, experience its culture, and see streets full of history without the tourist crowds of Rome, then Genoa is the place to visit.

 Genoa has been an important harbor city for thousands of years.
 It was used by both the Romans and the Etruscans as a harbor and the city retains architectural elements from this combination of cultures.

 There’s so much more than history on offer here, though.
 From charming piazzas to high-end boutiques, there’s something here for every type of traveler.